MinaZakaria/online-book-library/README.md

     ```sh
     sail artisan key:generate
     ```

-- Configure `.env` file.
+# DB Connection
+- You may connect to the MySQL instance within your application by setting your `DB_HOST` environment variable within your application's `.env` file to `mysql`.
+- To connect to your application's MySQL database from your local machine, you may use a graphical database management application such as `TablePlus`.
+By default, the MySQL database is accessible at `localhost` port `3306`.
+- Your default DB user DB_USERNAME is `sail` and password is `password`

-- you must create the database for the migrations to run manually by logging in to the mysql database through MySQL Workbench or TablePlus.
-Make sure the database name is the same as the one you provide in .env file
+- If not already exists, you need to create the database schema through `TablePlus`.
+Make sure the database name is the same as the one you provide in `.env` file

 - Run migrations With Seeds using
     ```sh
     sail artisan migrate:fresh --seed
     ```

+# Redis Connection
+- You may connect to the Redis instance within your application by setting your `REDIS_HOST` environment variable within your application's `.env` file to `redis`.
+- To connect to your application's Redis database from your local machine, you may use a graphical database management application such as `TablePlus`.
+By default, the Redis database is accessible at `localhost` port `6379`.
+- Default password for redis is `null`

 - Start laravel queue worker to listen to your `notifications` queue using
     ```sh
     sail artisan queue:work redis --tries=3 --backoff=3 --queue=notifications